valentinolopezbruno/valentinolopezbruno/README.md

 I'm a backend developer with 3 years of experience building scalable applications.
 I specialize in the MERN and PERN stacks, always looking for ways to improve performance and efficiency.

-💼 Currently working at [Fusionix](https://www.fusionix.net/) as a backend developer, implementing Meta’s API and improving a platform that manages user conversations across WhatsApp (official and unofficial), Instagram, Facebook, and Telegram.
+💼 Currently working at [Fusionix](https://www.fusionix.net/) as a backend developer, implementing Meta’s API and improving a platform that manages user conversations across WhatsApp, Instagram, Facebook, and Telegram.

 🚀 I also collaborate on [TicketSpace](https://ticketspace.com.ar/) as a backend developer, using MERN and Fastify to enhance the platform.